Lichess4545 League Player Handbook

 For a more details about the rules of the league, please refer to the official rulebook.

 Scheduling your Matches

-Once the pairings have been announced and you've found out who you will be playing, you are required to directly contact your opponent and organise a time for your game to be played.
+Once the pairings have been announced and you've found out who you will be playing, you are required to directly contact your opponent in the Direct Message set up by @Chesster and organise a time for your game to be played.
 You can contact your opponent via a private message on lichess or by Direct Message on Slack.
 When you do contact your opponent, please offer at least three reasonable windows of time in which your game can take place.
 You'll frequently be playing people in vastly different time-zones from your own, so try to be as flexible with your schedule as possible.

 Here are a few tips to bear in mind when scheduling your matches: